-Ryohgo Narita's first series, Vamp!, has no official translation.
+Ryohgo Narita's first series, Vamp!!, has no official translation.
 It has only recently received a proper fan translation.

 Further, although the Dragon Ball is still very popular in the country, the only animated movie that ever saw a release is Dragon Ball GT's TV special, even though many of the previous movies (or at least their edited forms) had been made available through the French AB Group's licenses.
-The rights for Dragon Ball Kai have also been sold to the Eastern European region, but it so far hasn't been picked up and dubbed in Hungary, probably due to budgetary issues, Japanese media's general unpopularity with the mainstream public, and the fact that there is currently no TV station that would air it.
+The rights for Dragon Ball Kai have also been sold to the Cenrtal and Eastern European region, but it so far hasn't been picked up and dubbed in Hungary, probably due to budgetary issues, Japanese media's general unpopularity with the mainstream public, and the fact that there is currently no TV station that would air it.